 A medical phantom is a device that is used to calibrate imaging devices and to develop methods to better analyze the images.
 Phantoms often seek to mimic the material characteristics of human tissue.
 Researchers are able to manipulate and analyze phantoms with greater ease than they are able to manipulate human tissue due to ethical reasons and some secondary characteristics.
 This allows imaging machinery's resolution and accuracy to be tested and calibrated [6].
 Our phantom has a gel-gel interface which when imaged using MRE, will show how different stiffnesses will appear on MRI.
 The gel-gel interface is meant to mimic the interface between clots and native brain tissue such as white and gray matter.
-Currently, there are no phantoms that mimic clot-tissue in a gel-gel interface like our design does, however other phantoms have been designed that analyze the appearances of different stiffnesses on various diagnostic images.
+Currently, there are no phantoms have been designed that analyze the appearances of different stiffnesses on various diagnostic images.
 Researchers from Switzerland designed an anatomically correct phantom that modeled white matter and gray matter.
 They were able to mimic the material properties of these tissues using agar gel [7].
 Other phantoms have explored the idea of gel interfaces.
 Hydrophobic sprays and wax barriers were used to create thermostable gels-gel interfaces [8].